Mirantis/k0rdent-enterprise-docs-publish/docs/addons/mkvirt/best-practices.md

 ## Node Shutdown

 If a node shuts down or becomes unreachable/unavailable, it is possible to recover a VM that was running on that node using live migration.
 First, verify that there are available nodes for the VM to migrate to and that nodeSelector labels permit migration.
-Then, perform migration of the VM using either `virtctl` or the Kubevirt UI:
+Then, perform migration of the VM using either `virtctl` or the Mirantis k0rdent Virtualization (Kubevirt) UI:

 ```bash
 virtctl migrate <VM Name>